-We would love you to be part of the This Exploited Land of Iron story, find out more about the industrial past of the North York Moors, and maybe volunteer your time to help grow the project and share this story with others.
+We would love you to be part of the Land of Iron story, find out more about the industrial past of the North York Moors, and maybe volunteer your time to help grow the project and share this story with others.

-- 23 June - Fabulous Flora Workshop
+- 23 June - Fabulous Flora wildflower workshop

-- 3 to 14 July - Combs Wood Community archaeology excavation
+- 3 to 14 July - Combs Wood community archaeology excavation

 - 24 July - The Bats of Beck Hole guided walk